CleverCloud/stream-dns/README.md

 | DNS_ADMIN_ADDRESS          | bool           | (optional) Address for the HTTP administrator                                                   |
 | DNS_ADMIN_JWTSECRET        | bool           | (optional) JWT secret for administrator credentials                                             |

+### Level logging

+Logging is controlled via the `LOG_LEVEL` environment variable.
+The actual level is optional to specify.
+If omitted, all logging will be enabled.
+If specified, the value of this environment variable must be one of the strings: `trace, debug, info, warn, error, fatal, panic` (support CamelCase and uppercase).

+### Log Formatters

+Logging format is controlled via the `LOG_FORMAT` environment variable.
+The actual formatter is optional to specify.
+If omitted, stream-dns use the text formatter.
+If specified, the value of this environment variable must be one of the strings: `json` (support CamelCase and uppercase).

 ## Run it

 An important preliminary phase is to start a single Kafka node.
 You can do this easily by following the instructions in this quickstart tutorial: https://kafka.apache.org/quickstart (just the first two steps).
 You an use the tool script [seed.go](https://github.com/CleverCloud/stream-dns/blob/master/tools/seed/seed.go) provide in this repository to populate your Kafka topic with fake record.